 - Providing speakers and programming for ISD sponsored meetings

-- Developing education materials on Community Dermatology which may be published on the ISD website, in ISD publications, on CD-Rom, through third-party publishers, or as contributions to other publications (chapters in text books, for example).
+- Developing education materials on Community Dermatology which may be published on the ISD website, in ISD publications, through third-party publishers, or as contributions to other publications (chapters in text books, for example).

 Community Dermatology Project Award